-- Know the "state of the art "of intervention in OHP and identify the main research gaps.
-Reviewing scientific journals and also best practices reports. - Be able to assess and evaluate intervention research in the main OHP interventions, identifying the more relevant factors and issued that should to be included in an intervention plan in this area. - Be able to design their own research projects in intervention in OHP, taking into account new research design and measures (observational, qualitative, etc.).
+- know the "state of the art "of intervention in OHP and identify the main research gaps.
+Reviewing scientific journals and also best practices reports; - be able to assess and evaluate intervention research in the main OHP interventions, identifying the more relevant factors and issued that should to be included in an intervention plan in this area; - be able to design their own research projects in intervention in OHP, taking into account new research design and measures (observational, qualitative, etc.).

+Lecture(s), Assignment(s)

-PSY5964 Semester 1 1 Sep 2020 29 Jan 2021 Print course description ECTS credits: 5.0 Instruction language: English Teaching methods: Lecture(s), Assignment(s) Assessment methods: Assignment, Attendance, Presentation Keywords: Occupational health psychology, interventions, occupational stress, evidence-based Faculty of Psychology and Neuroscience
+Occupational health psychology, interventions, occupational stress, evidence-based Faculty of Psychology and Neuroscience